* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Key Features

 Mobile clock-in/out: Anyone with a phone can clock in and out without a dedicated kiosk.
-This saves time by offering employees freedom to use their own devices and skip the line at the kiosk station.
+This saves time by giving employees the freedom to use their own devices and skip the line at the kiosk station.

-Job/cost code assignment: Track by project, task, or mileage and assign them to the right client with ease.
+Job/cost code assignment: Track by project or mileage and assign them to the right client with ease.
 Job codes are employee-facing, so they know what task you’ve assigned them.

 Employee shift scheduling: Schedule employee shifts to save HR time.
-Sort and view schedules by team, group, or job site for easy organization.
+Sort and view schedules by team or job site for easy organization.

-Automatic PTO management: Automate PTO tracking and requests that can be made, reviewed, and processed from mobile devices.
+Automatic PTO management: Automate PTO tracking and requests that can be made and processed from mobile devices.
 Access your team’s vacation schedule to see who is out and when.

 Automated reporting: Automate recurring payroll reports through a one-click interface to take a hands-off approach to redundant admin tasks.
-Example reports include payroll summaries, overtime reports, and schedule-versus-actual time worked.
+Example reports include payroll summaries and schedule-versus-actual time worked.

 2